EESSI/docs/docs/test-suite/writing-portable-tests.md

 is_ci_test = True
 ```

 Suppose that our test has 2 variants, of which only `'variant1'` should be marked `CI`.
-In that case, we can define `test_variant` as a parameter:
+In that case, we can define a ReFrame parameter, e.g. `test_variant`:
 ```python
     test_variant = parameter(['variant1', 'variant2'])
 ```